What is Business Process Testing (BPT)? – Example

 • Details: General summary of purpose/goals, pre-conditions, and post-conditions

-• Snapshots: Images that helps visualize description of the components(if required)
+• Snapshots: Images that help visualize descriptions of the components (if required)

-• Parameters: Specifies the input and output component parameter values that enable a component to receive data from external sources and pass to other components.
+• Parameters: Specifies the input and output component parameter values that enable a component to receive data from external sources and pass it to other components.

 • Used by: Includes currently selected business components